-As is the case for browser-based registration, the end-user will be prompted for a PIN code and optionally a fingerprint.
+As is the case for web-to-app registration, the end-user will be prompted for a PIN code and optionally a fingerprint.

 When the registration has been completed in the MobileID app, a link back to the merchant’s app can be configured for the service.
 The merchant’s app must ask the end-user for confirmation before it fully trusts the results.

-As with browser-based registration, successful in-app registration results in a deviceId being returned, which will then be used for authentication.
+As with web-to-app registration, successful app-to-app registration results in a deviceId being returned, which will then be used for authentication.

 The main purpose of the MobileID app is to be an authenticator.

 The deviceId from the registration process must be used to start authentication for a specific user.
 The deviceId is sent as a “prefilled” parameter to the authentication method.

 A push notification is sent to the device, which in turn will start the MobileID app.
 The end-user will be prompted for the PIN code or fingerprint.